state-of-the-practice meeting:

 Jeffrey Talbert, Partner, Arnold & Porter Kaye Scholer LLP

-Barbara J. Goldsmith, Executive Director, The Ad-Hoc Industry Natural Resource Management Group; President, Barbara J. Goldsmith & Company
+Barbara J. Goldsmith, Executive Director, Ad-Hoc Industry Natural Resource Management Group; President, Barbara J. Goldsmith & Company LLC

 9:45 AM